tjphoton/CarND/CarND-Traffic-Sign-Classifier-Project/Traffic_Sign_Recognition.md

 #### 1. Image data preprocess

-Since the traffic sign in the training data distribution is highly non-uniform, under-sampled image data need to be added to avoid loss in accuracy.
+Each type of the traffic sign in the training data distribution is highly non-uniform, under-sampled image data need to be added to avoid loss of accuracy.
 One way to add more data to the under-sampled data is to collect more.
-Another way to do is use the argumentation technique.
+Since this is not feasible, data argumentation technique is used to increase the size of data sample.

 Python package [Augmentor](http://augmentor.readthedocs.io/en/master/) is used to artificially generate image data with operations like rotate, flip, zoom.
 Here is a few examples of augmented Stop Sign images